Sumatran peat swamp forests: Climate

 The climate of the ecoregion is Tropical rainforest climate (Köppen climate classification (Af)).
 This climate is characterized as hot, humid, and having at least 60 mm of precipitation every month.

 Flora and fauna

 The soil in the ecoregion is typically over 65%, with the peat at least 50 cm thick.
 Biodiversity and endemism of plants is relatively low, due to the specialized conditions of the soil.
 Habitat type depends on the local levels of nutrients and acidity, with the edges of the swamps generally more nutrient rich than the interior.
-Characteristic trees of the region include (Tristania obovata), (Ploiarium alternifolium), (Polyalthia glauca), and (Stemonurus secundiflorus).
+Characteristic trees of the region include Tristaniopsis obovata, Ploiarium elegans, Maasia glauca, Toona ciliata, Cocos nucifera, Nypa fruticans, and Stemonurus secundiflorus.
 Peat swamps tend to support fewer species of wildlife than richer habitat; there are no endemic mammals in this ecoregion, and relatively few species of birds.
 Land clearance for development, particularly in the south, is putting more pressure on the peat swamp forests.

 Protected areas

-Over 7% of the ecoregion is officially protected.
+7.67% of the ecoregion is officially protected.
 These protected areas include: